SciPy: History

-In the 1990s, Python was extended to include an array type for numerical computing called Numeric (This package was eventually replaced by Travis Oliphant who wrote NumPy in 2006 as a blending of Numeric and Numarray which had been started in 2001).
+In the 1990s, Python was extended to include an array type for numerical computing called Numeric.
+(This package was eventually replaced by NumPy, which was written by Travis Oliphant in 2006 as a blending of Numeric and Numarray, with Numarray itself being started in 2001.)
 As of 2000, there was a growing number of extension modules and increasing interest in creating a complete environment for scientific and technical computing.
 In 2001, Travis Oliphant, Eric Jones, and Pearu Peterson merged code they had written and called the resulting package SciPy.
 The newly created package provided a standard collection of common numerical operations on top of the Numeric array data structure.
 Shortly thereafter, Fernando Pérez released IPython, an enhanced interactive shell widely used in the technical computing community, and John Hunter released the first version of Matplotlib, the 2D plotting library for technical computing.
 Since then the SciPy environment has continued to grow with more packages and tools for technical computing.

+Scientific Python versus ScientificPython

+In the scientific literature, SciPy is occasionally referred to as "Scientific Python (SciPy)".
+This is incorrect: the official name of the project is just "SciPy".

+Furthermore, expanding "SciPy" as "Scientific Python" may cause confusion with "ScientificPython", a project led by Konrad Hinsen of Orléans University that was active between 1995 and 2014.

+"Scientific Python" is also used for the related ecosystem of tools.